 What will the project be doing?

-The project is being funded through Agri Tech Cornwall and is a partnership project between Duchy College Rural Business School and Rothamsted Research North Wyke and the University of Plymouth.
+The project is being funded through Agri Tech Cornwall and is a partnership project between Duchy College Rural Business School, Rothamsted Research North Wyke and the University of Plymouth.

 The project will:

 Develop a robust sampling methodology for measuring soil organic matter and soil organic carbon on-farm;

 Investigate the relationship between soil organic matter content and ‘proxy’ measures that farmers can use without laboratory analysis;

 Investigate the relationship between current and historic management practices, soil carbon and farm economics;

 Develop knowledge exchange tools for farmers and advisors in relation to soil carbon management and planning.

 The project is working with farmers and growers across Cornwall and the Isles of Scilly.
 To get involved contact the project team at the Rural Business School on 01579 372376 or email@example.com